ethereum-optimism/design-docs/protocol/superchainerc20/SuperchainERC20-factory.md.md

 **Implementations**

-In an implementation update, the upgraded chains must perform a hardfork to change the constant value in the Beacon Contract representing the implementation address.
+In an implementation update, the upgraded chains must perform a protocl upgrade to change the constant value in the Beacon Contract representing the implementation address.
-The address of the implementation will be determined similarly to [other upgrade transactions](https://github.com/ethereum-optimism/specs/blob/1f8ace7f21e44ff028951965ab552c81b892f199/specs/fjord/derivation.md#gaspriceoracle-deployment) .
+The address of the implementation will be determined similarly to [other upgrade transactions](https://github.com/ethereum-optimism/specs/blob/1f8ace7f21e44ff028951965ab552c81b892f199/specs/fjord/derivation.md#gaspriceoracle-deployment).

 ### Factory Upgradability

 The factory will be a simple Proxy contract pointing to the current implementation.
-In case of an upgrade to the factory, the upgrading chains will need to deploy the new implementation and perform a hardfork to update the implementation address.
+In case of an upgrade to the factory, the upgrading chains will need to deploy the new implementation and perform a protocol upgrade to update the implementation address.

 ### Deployment history

-The factory will store a `deployments` mapping that the `L2StandardBridge` will check for access control when converting between the SuperchainERC20 and their corresponding legacy representations (see the [liquidity migration specs](https://github.com/ethereum-optimism/specs/pull/294) for more details).
+The factory will store a `deployments` mapping that maps each deployed `OptimismSuperchainERC20` address to the corresponding L1 address (remote address).

 ```solidity
 mapping(address superc20 => address remoteToken) public deployments;
 ```

-that maps each deployed `OptimismSuperchainERC20` address to the corresponding L1 address (remote address).
+This mapping is necessary to implement the conversion between legacy and superchain tokens in the `L2StandardBridge`.
+This is because the `L2StandardBridge` will check the mapping with the superchain token address to check it's been deployed by the official factory and verify it shares the `remoteToken` with the legacy token (see the [liquidity migration specs](https://github.com/ethereum-optimism/specs/pull/294) for more details).

 ## Implementation